 Are Olympic Holidays ATOL holders?

 Yes, our ATOL number is 4108.
-Olympic Holidays is an ATOL holder and therefore your package holiday is fully protected.
+Olympic Holidays is an ATOL holder and therefore your flight inclusive arrangement is fully protected.

 - Under the Package Travel Regulations, package holiday providers are responsible for all services and facilities offered as part of the package holiday.